-- 6. Prioritize pedestrian and bicycle movement as the primary means of travel within the station area - Create an active, safe and inviting pedestrian and bicycle environment in the station area and along 112th Avenue SE. - Establish a clearly-defined public pedestrian system to the station area and other destinations, such as the Mercer Slough, and other nearby parks and open spaces. - 9.
-Foster walkability and visual interest by establishing a pattern of small walkable blocks within the station area wherever reasonably feasible, as shown in Figure 1. - 10.
+- 7. Prioritize pedestrian and bicycle movement as the primary means of travel within the station area. - 8.
+Create an active, safe and inviting pedestrian and bicycle environment in the station area and along 112th Avenue SE. - 9.
+Establish a clearly-defined public pedestrian system to the station area and other destinations, such as the Mercer Slough, and other nearby parks and open spaces. - 10.
+Foster walkability and visual interest by establishing a pattern of small walkable blocks within the station area wherever reasonably feasible. - 11.
+Allow for pedestrian sky bridge connections from the East Main Station across 112th Avenue SE to the transit-oriented development east of 112th Avenue SE. - 12.
 Support improved non-motorized connections on Main Street to the Wilburton neighborhood and the Eastside Rail Corridor.

-Vehicular Mobility,
+Vehicular Mobility

-- 11. Develop one or more new east/west public streets between 112th and 114th avenues SE in the primary TOD area. - 12.
-Establish a system of public streets organized in a small block grid pattern, as shown in Figure 1. - 13.
-Develop parking standards that reflect the reduced reliance on vehicular travel in the station area
+13. Develop one or more new east/west streets and a new north/south street between 112th and 114th avenues SE in the primary TOD area.
+Explore options to provide continuing access from Main Street to 114th Avenue SE and provide vehicular connections from a new north/south street east of 112th Avenue SE to Main Street.

+- 14. Establish a system of public streets organized in a block grid pattern. - 15.
+Develop parking standards that reflect the reduced reliance on vehicular travel in the station area. - 16.
+On large sites, use large, below-grade garages to promote shared and efficient use of parking resources and to limit vehicular congestion in the pedestrian environment.